-As stated above in section 1.1, the LER Rules are recognised in the pharmaceutical industry and they may be applied by courts in relation to, eg good marketing practice.
+The LER Rules are not legally binding.
+However, as stated in 1.1 Laws and Self-Regulatory Codes, the LER Rules are recognised within the pharmaceutical industry and they may be applied by courts in order to determine, eg, good marketing practice.

 The Marketing Practices Act defines marketing practice as “advertising and other measures in commercial activities which are intended to promote the turnover of, and access to, products, including a trader’s acts, omissions, or other measure or behaviour before, during or after the sale or delivery of products to consumers or traders”.

-LVFS 2009:6 stipulates certain examples of activities that are not covered by the term “advertising.”
+In LVFS 2009:6, examples of activities that are not covered by the term “advertising” can be found.
 Correspondence or material of non-promotional nature, which is necessary to answer a specific question regarding a medicinal product, is not considered as advertising.
-Neither is factual and informative announcements or material relating to, eg pack changes, adverse-reaction warnings as part of general drug precautions or trade catalogues part of the term advertisement provided that this information does not include any claims of the medicinal product.
-Furthermore, information regarding human health or diseases, eg disease awareness campaigns, are not covered by the term advertising provided that the information does not include any direct or indirect reference to medicinal products.
+Neither is factual and informative announcements or material relating to, eg, pack changes, adverse-reaction warnings as part of general drug precautions or trade catalogues part of the term advertisement provided that this information does not include any claims of the medicinal product.
+Furthermore, information regarding human health or diseases, eg, disease awareness campaigns, are not covered by the term advertising provided that the information does not include any direct or indirect reference to medicinal products.

 With regards to vaccinations of humans against infectious diseases, the LER Rules states that such campaigns are not regarded as marketing of a certain medicinal product provided that the purpose is to provide the general public with necessary information regarding protection against infectious diseases through vaccination.
-Another requirement hereto is that, eg the product name, the product logotype or similar distinctive marks or features such as administration method or pharmaceutical form are not included in the information.
+Another requirement hereto is for instance that the product name, the product logotype or similar distinctive marks or features such as administration method are not included in the information.

 Comparative advertisement is allowed under Swedish law under certain conditions.

 The Medicinal Products Act includes general requirements that advertising must be up-to-date, objective, balanced and not be misleading.
 These requirements must be considered when a medicinal product is compared with another medicinal product.
-Furthermore, LVFS 2009:6 stipulates that it is not permitted, in relation to advertising to the general public, to claim that a medicinal product is better, or equal to, another treatment or medicinal product.
+According to LVFS 2009:6, it is not permitted, in relation to advertising to the general public, to claim that a medicinal product is better, or equal to, another treatment or medicinal product.

 A comparison may not mislead the recipient.
-This entails, inter alia, that the:
+This entails that the:

-According to an opinion by LIF, information regarding pipelines (ie drug candidates that a pharmaceutical company has under discovery or development) is not accepted within commercial areas, eg at exhibition stands at conferences.
+Furthermore, according to an opinion by LIF, information regarding pipeline drugs (ie, drug candidates that a pharmaceutical company has under discovery or development) is not accepted within commercial areas, eg, at exhibition stands at conferences.

-It follows from the Medicinal Products Act and the LER Rules that advertising of unauthorised medicines or indications is prohibited.
-This prohibition applies to advertising to healthcare professionals – as well as advertising to the general public.
-Sending unsolicited information on unauthorised medicinal products or indications to healthcare professionals may constitute unlawful pre-launch or off-label advertising.
+As stated above, advertising of unauthorised medicines or indications is in general prohibited.
+This prohibition applies to advertising to healthcare professionals, as well as advertising to the general public.
+Sending unsolicited information on unauthorised medicinal products or indications to healthcare professionals may thus constitute unlawful pre-launch or off-label advertising.

 However, individual correspondence, accompanied by material of non-promotional nature if necessary, does not fall under the advertising provisions if it is required in order to respond to a specific query regarding a medicinal product.
-Thus, it may be permissible for a pharmaceutical company to respond to a specific query from a healthcare professional concerning, eg off-label use, although the response may not go beyond the query.
+Accordingly, it may be allowed for a pharmaceutical company to respond to a specific query from a healthcare professional concerning, eg, off-label use.
+The response shall not, however, go beyond the specific query.

 As stated above, unsolicited communications with healthcare professionals may be deemed as unlawful pre-launch or off-label advertising.

-The Medicinal Products Act explicitly prohibits advertising of prescription-only medicines (except for vaccination campaigns on human infectious diseases).
+The Medicinal Products Act explicitly prohibits advertising of prescription-only medicines (except for vaccination campaigns on human infectious diseases) towards the general public.
 The prohibition also includes advertising of medicinal products or indications that have not been authorised for sale in Sweden and advertising of medicinal products targeting children.

-Furthermore, to ensure public access to information on prescription-only medicines, a pharmaceutical company may provide information regarding such products on a website (pre-approved website) administered by a pharmaceutical company provided that pre-examination and pre-approval have occurred.
+Furthermore, to ensure public access to information on prescription-only medicines, a pharmaceutical company may provide information regarding such products on a website (pre-approved website) administered by a pharmaceutical company provided that pre-examination and pre-approval has occurred.
 This pre-approval system has been introduced by LIF.
 Any pharmaceutical company that complies with the LER Rules may apply for a pre-approval.
-The company is not allowed to market the website actively.
-Instead, the user must seek the information itself.
+The company is not allowed to actively market the website.
+Instead, the user must seek the information on its own.

 Advertising of over-the-counter medicines is allowed in Sweden but subject to comprehensive regulation.